gwallison/openFF-build/README.md

 - Changed the file structure of the project to be more in line with python package structure.
 Started new github repository for this branch (openFF-build).

+- Removed clusterID and other fields that were experimental or not used.

 **Version 10 - MAJOR REVISION**: